th3tard1sparadox/vue-webshop/README.md

 The project will be a webshop where you can make group orders.
 This would include accounts, wishlists, a dynamic shoppingbag which updates whenever another person in the group adds something to the bag, a listing page where you can see the products and some sort of payment solution.

-The accounts are planned to be connected to Google, and will use their login.
-The payment is still not entierly decided how it will be done, but there are some thoughts about using PayPal.
+The accounts are planned to be connected to Google, and will use their login. ~~The payment is still not entierly decided how it will be done, but there are some thoughts about using PayPal.~~ The payment will be handeled using Stripe.
+Stripe has several different tests, so no payments have to be made to ensure that it is working.

 ### Technological